Paide Linnameeskond

-Paide Linnameeskond is a professional football club based in Paide, Estonia that competes in the Meistriliiga, the top flight of Estonian football.
+Paide Linnameeskond, or simply Paide, is an Estonian professional football club based in Paide that competes in the Meistriliiga, the top flight of Estonian football.
 The club's home ground is Paide linnastaadion.

 Founded in 2004, the club has played in the Meistriliiga since 2009 and has never been relegated.
-Paide Linnameeskond have won the Estonian Cup once, in 2021–22.
+Paide Linnameeskond have won one Estonian Cup in 2021–22, and one Estonian Supercup in 2023.

 History

+Early history (2004–2016)

 Paide Linnameeskond was founded in 2004 as a satellite club of Flora.
 The team entered the Western division of the IV liiga and saw four consecutive promotions from 2005 to 2008, when they were promoted to the Meistriliiga.
 Paide Linnameeskond finished their first season in the Estonian top flight in ninth place, but escaped relegation by defeating Warrior 2–1 on aggregate in the play-offs.

-In July 2010, former Paide Linnameeskond player Meelis Rooba was appointed as manager.
-The club reached the 2014–15 Estonian Cup final, but lost to Nõmme Kalju 0–2.
+In July 2010, former Paide Linnameeskond player Meelis Rooba was appointed as manager and in 2013, Estonian entrepreneur Veiko Veskimäe became the club's president.

+Paide reached the 2014–15 Estonian Cup final, but lost to Nõmme Kalju 0–2.
 Rooba resigned as manager after the 2016 season and was replaced by another former player, Vjatšeslav Zahovaiko.
-Under Zahovaiko Paide Linnameeskond established itself as one of the top teams in the top flight, finishing 5th in 2018, 4th in 2019, and 2nd in 2020, earning their first ever European place finish.

-Zahovaiko left Paide after leading the club to third in the 2021 season, being replaced by former player and Estonian national team coach Karel Voolaid.